 Have you recently lost your job?
 If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
-In Tennessee, as in other states, employees work at will.
+In Tennessee, as in other states, most employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 Every state’s laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your employer in Tennessee for wrongful termination.
 But it’s not a comprehensive list of Tennessee employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your legal claims, speak to an experienced Tennessee employment lawyer.
-To learn more about Tennessee employment law, contact the office of the Tennessee Department of Labor and Workforce Development.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees.
 For age discrimination, the minimum is 20 employees, and for citizenship status discrimination the minimum is four employees.